 - Generate an SSL certificate signing request (CSR)

 - Install it on the website

-Hostinger’s Shared, WordPress, and Cloud Hosting offers a free lifetime SSL certificate from their plans.
+Hostinger offers a free lifetime SSL certificate with all of their plans.
 With lifetime SSL, you don’t have to worry about manually renewing it again.

 2. Confirm Your Certificate Was Issued Well